Installing Gloo Gateway Enterprise

 4. Optional: You might want to set up your private registry so that you can also pull the Helm charts.
 For instructions, consult your registry provider, such as Nexus Repository Manager or JFrog Artifactory.

-5. When you install Gloo Edge Enterprise with a custom Helm chart values file, make sure to use the specific images that you downloaded and stored in your private registry in the previous steps.
+5. When you install Gloo Gateway Enterprise with a custom Helm chart values file, make sure to use the specific images that you downloaded and stored in your private registry in the previous steps.

 Customizing your installation with Helm